-Figure 3: Properly Tuned Clutches (MPH vs RPM) The first thing that must be considered in clutch tuning is the engagement speed shown as segment A in Figure 3.
+Figure 2: Properly Tuned Clutches (MPH vs. RPM) The first thing that must be considered in clutch tuning is the engagement speed shown as segment A in Figure 2.
 The engagement speed should at the lowest speed possible without creating engine bog.
-If the engagement speed is set too high damage to drive components can occur.
-Segment B in Figure 3 is the low gear acceleration, and segment C is the up shifting acceleration.
+If the engagement speed is set too high damage to drive components can occur and can be very difficult to control a slow takeoff driving the snowmobile.
+Segment B in Figure 2 is the low gear acceleration, and segment C is the up shifting acceleration.
 These two segments must be set properly in order to achieve the quickest acceleration.
-The most important aspect of clutch tuning is controlling the maximum engine speed so that it coincides with the rpm, at which the engine creates the highest horsepower.
+The most important aspect of clutch tuning is controlling the engine speed so that it coincides with the rpm, at which the engine creates the highest horsepower.
 With a two-stroke engine, this maximum horsepower occurs over a very short range of rpms.
 In order for the engine to remain running in this range, the weights and springs on the primary clutch must be adjusted.
 Along with adjusting the primary clutch, the spring and cam angle on the secondary clutch must also be adjusted to keep the engine operating at its maximum power through the entire acceleration run.
 [6]